diegodinizz/astro-notes/README.md

 ## Reflection

 This was a weekend-long project built as a short technical exercise.
 The project goal included is to implement an application that allows users to add and edit notes.
 Each note should have its URL.
-Also, store persisting notes only locally.
+Also, store persisting notes locally.

 Originally I wanted to build an application that allowed users to create new notes, list the existing ones, edit and delete notes.
 I started using the `create-react-app` boilerplate, then adding `Redux` to manage the state flow in the App, and `styled-components` to write actual CSS in JS code to style the components.
-After this, I spend time thinking and working on the store logic.
+After this, I spend time thinking and working on the logic to store the notes.

 One of the main challenges I ran into was to find a better way to store the notes data.
-This leads me to spend a few hours working on building the Redux structure to store data.
+This leads me to spend a few hours building the Redux structure to store data.
 Due to project time constraints, I had to decide on a simplified design to demonstrate a better visualisation of the notes.

 At the end of the day, the technologies implemented in this project are React, Redux, MomentJS, UUID, Styled Components and Heroku to deploy.
 I choose to use few frameworks to minimize initial setup and invest more time diving into logic technological rabbit holes.
 In the next iteration, with more time, I would like to implement a function to sort and filter the notes, user authentication, database to store the notes, type safety method, and possibly unit tests.